I research information from public agencies and organizations to help low-income people get benefits that make their lives a little easier.

 - They will allow you to deduct all of your expenses if they exceed 50% of your pre-expense/pre-tax income.

 Employment and Unemployment Technicalities

-- You normally cannot be forced to apply for unemployment compensation if you have been unemployed more than 60 days.
+- You normally cannot be forced to apply for unemployment compensation if you have been unemployed for more than 60 days.
 This saves you from having to apply for jobs where you work for someone else.
 It respects the aspect that you want to remain self-employed.

-On Your Side:
+On Your Side

 - Most states allow you to exempt your house, car, and retirement accounts from the asset calculations.
-You will usually not have to furnish bank account statements either when applying for food stamps only.
+You generally will not have to furnish bank account statements either when applying for food stamps only.
 You will, however, have to tell them how much cash you have available in checking or savings.

-Where You Might Run Into Complications:
+Where You Might Run Into Issues

 - If your income changes drastically with the seasons, you will want to explain this.
-You might find you will have to go through more re-certifying paperwork
+You might find you will have to go through more re-certifying paperwork.

 - It is in your best interest to make sure your line totals from any invoices or payment statements match up to line items in your monthly business ledgers exactly.
 In other words, make it easy for the SNAP benefit processor/counselor to understand your proof of income paperwork.
 Don't make them search for or figure out your numbers.
 Since most food stamp applications come from people who work for wages in traditional jobs, the counselors are not used to receiving your type of paperwork as often.